ScribesZone/scribeszone.staruml-modelscript/README.md

 shortcut.

-The structure of the generated directory and files depends on the preference of the plugin :
+The structure of the generated directory and files depends on the preference of the plugin:

-* *Flat structure* : all files are generated in the same directory of the StarUML `.mdj` file.
+* *Flat structure*: all files are generated in the same directory of the StarUML `.mdj` file.
 For instance the `classes.cl1` will be at the same level.
 This is the default behavior.

-* *ModelScript structure* : the generator also support the [ModelScript artefact structure](https://modelscript.readthedocs.io/en/latest/artefacts/index.html).
+* *ModelScript structure*: the generator also support the [ModelScript artefact structure](https://modelscript.readthedocs.io/en/latest/artefacts/index.html).
 In this case the class model will be saved in the `concepts/classes/classes.cl1` file.
 In order to select this behavior check the following option